 Healthy boundaries create a framework that lets people know how to treat you.
 They help create respectful, mutual relationships because expectations are clear.
 The biggest boundary problems occur when you put someone else’s needs before your own and allow yourself to be mistreated or devalued.

 The holidays add some extra challenges when it comes to healthy boundaries.
 As you know, the holiday season means more social commitments, financial pressures, family gatherings, more eating and drinking.
 You may find yourself over-stressed and off your normal routine of exercising, sleeping, healthy eating and other positive coping activities.

 It becomes easy to make excuses and make unhealthy choices “because it’s Christmas”.
-You may become more passive and not want to voice your needs for fear of ruining a special occassion with an argument.
-Being around family can also mean slipping back into old relationship patterns that you’ve work hard to untangle yourself from.
+You may become more passive and not want to voice your needs for fear of ruining a special occasion with an argument.
+Being around family can also mean slipping back into old relationship patterns that you’ve worked hard to untangle yourself from.

 Don’t let the holidays become an excuse for poor boundaries.